 The FDIC reassures depositors that they won't lose their life savings if a bank fails.
 By preventing bank panics, the FDIC helps prevent another Great Depression.

 Surprisingly, FDIC insurance did not stop a bank run on Washington Mutual.
 When Lehman Brothers declared bankruptcy in September 2008.
-WaMu's panicked depositors withdrew $16.7 billion from their accounts in just ten days.
-That was 10 percent of WaMu's deposits.
-The FDIC closed the bank the bank the next Friday because it didn't have enough cash to conduct day-to-day business.
+WaMu's panicked depositors withdrew $16.7 billion from their accounts in just 10 days.
+That was 10% of WaMu's deposits.
+The FDIC closed the bank the next Friday because it didn't have enough cash to conduct day-to-day business.
 It facilitated WaMu's sale to J.P.
 Morgan Chase bought WaMu on September 26, 2008, for $1.9 billion.

 How It Protects Your Savings